mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 - The user composes a long email, presses "Send", and then loses network connectivity.
 The device sends the email in the background, as soon as the network is available again.
 - The user's chat app receives a message from one of their contacts, and although the app is not open, it displays a badge on the app icon to let the user know they have a new message.

 These are the kinds of features that users expect from platform-specific apps.
-If PWAs are to compete with platform-specific apps, they need to support scenarios like this.
-In this guide, we'll introduce a set of technologies which enable a PWA to:
+If PWAs are to compete with platform-specific apps, they need to support these kinds of scenarios.
+In this guide, we'll introduce a set of technologies that enable a PWA to:

 - provide a good user experience even when the device has intermittent network connectivity
 - update its state when the app is not running
 - notify the user about important events that have happened while the app was not running.

-The techologies introduced in this guide are:
+The technologies introduced in this guide are:

 - [Service Worker API](/en-US/docs/Web/API/Service_Worker_API)
 - [Background Synchronization API](/en-US/docs/Web/API/Background_Synchronization_API)